Owen Davis | 2 Mar '20

 Depending on gender, age, lifestyle, origin, climate, genes, health status and unique toxic load, our nutritional

 requirements vary.
 Foods have an amazing ability to support digestion, heal the 'gut', strengthen immunity, fight infection, reduce

 inflammation, enhance mood, calm the nervous system, build muscle, boost IQ, and much more.

 The prism through which we view intermittent fasting is very important.
 Fasting shouldn’t be viewed as a ‘cure’ to chronic illness or the

-‘weight loss’ to that of ‘changing body composition’.
-If your chemistry is not balancing in the presence of a toxin, intermittent
+mentality of shifting ‘weight loss’ to that of ‘changing body composition’.
+If your chemistry is not balancing in the presence of a toxin,

 As always, the secret to long-term health lies not in radical trending diets, but in the analysis of your body chemistry…